Looking for a feature-by-feature Time Doctor vs RescueTime comparison?

 - Block distracting websites to stay focused.

-- Improve working habits through detailed trends and reports.
+- Improve working habits for an in-office or remote worker through detailed trends and reports.

 - Set goals and alerts for your time usage.

-- Categorize websites and activity to analyze productivity.
+- Categorize websites and activities to analyze productivity.

-RescueTime’s personal productivity features make it a useful tool for solopreneurs or freelancers who don’t have to manage teams.
+RescueTime’s personal productivity features make it a useful tool for solopreneurs or freelancers who aren’t concerned with team monitoring.

 Here’s a closer look at how both these tools compare with each other.